|

 local girl and sired as many as 20 children, though no records can be found to

-support this.
 As a seer Murrell used a magical mirror, described as being

 something like a small birdcage mirror, which he used